cometbft/cometbft/docs/rfc/rfc-100-abci-vote-extension-propag.md

 *v* cannot take part in consensus because it is late (e.g., it falls behind, it crashes and recovers, or it just starts after the others).
 If *v* does not take part, it cannot actively gather precommit messages (which include vote extensions) in order to decide.
-Before ABCI++, this was not a problem: full nodes are supposed to persist past blocks in the block store, so other nodes would realise that *v* is late and send it the missing decided block at height *h* and the corresponding commit (kept in block *h+1*) so that *v* can catch up.
+Before ABCI 2.0, this was not a problem: full nodes are supposed to persist past blocks in the block store, so other nodes would realise that *v* is late and send it the missing decided block at height *h* and the corresponding commit (kept in block *h+1*) so that *v* can catch up.
-However, we cannot apply this catch-up technique for ABCI++, as the vote extensions, which are part of the needed *extended commit* are not part of the blockchain.
+However, we cannot apply this catch-up technique for ABCI 2.0, as the vote extensions, which are part of the needed *extended commit* are not part of the blockchain.

 ### Cases to Address

-Before we tackle the description of the possible cases we need to address, let us describe the following incremental improvement to the ABCI++ logic.
+Before we tackle the description of the possible cases we need to address, let us describe the following incremental improvement to the ABCI 2.0 logic.
 Upon decision, a full node persists (e.g., in the block store) the extended commit that allowed the node to decide.
 For the moment, let us assume the node only needs to keep its *most recent* extended commit, and MAY remove any older extended commits from persistent storage.